-Making your education affordable is a primary goal of Concordia University Chicago.
+Making your education affordable and meeting the cost of a college education is a primary goal of Concordia University Chicago.
 CUC's comprehensive financial aid program offers assistance to help supplement each family's contribution toward college expenses.
 While the responsibility for financing University costs rests with students and their families, CUC assists with this obligation by providing financial aid packages to help meet the needs of its students.